jboss-developer/jboss-eap-quickstarts/ejb-multi-server/README.md

 1. Unzip or install a fresh JBoss EAP instance.
-2. Open a command line and navigate to the root of the server directory.
+2. Open a command prompt and navigate to the root of the server directory.
 Start the server using the following command:

         bin/domain.sh